Read media coverage and download images, portraits, and logos

 Coop CEO: "Growth is clearly our long-term ambition"

-According to industry insiders, Coop must also focus on increasing sales in a market where aggressive competitors like Salling, Rema 1000 and Dagrofa are growing.
+According to industry experts, Coop must also focus on increasing sales in a market where aggressive competitors such as Salling, Rema 1000, and Dagrofa are growing.

-Over six weeks in the fall, Coop put the ballot boxes out and let the members decide which key issue the cooperative should kick extra hard for in 2026.
+Over a period of six weeks this fall, Coop will set up ballot boxes and let its members decide which cause the consumer cooperative should focus on in 2026.

-A brand new trade fair concept with 15 unique zones awaits visitors at next year's Foodexpo, which with the new construction brings together the industries in separate zones.
-The Nordic region's largest event for food professionals will take place March 22-24, 2026 at MCH Messecenter Herning.
+A brand new exhibition concept with 15 unique zones awaits visitors at next year's Foodexpo, which, with its new layout, brings together the different sectors in their own zones.
+The Nordic region's largest event for food professionals will take place on March 22-24, 2026, at MCH Messecenter Herning.

 The kitchen of the future is the heart of the home

-"The large kitchen-dining room quickly became a symbol of family togetherness, closeness and cohesion - and it still is today.
-In fact, we see the kitchen taking up more and more space, while the classic living room is getting smaller."
-This is one of the conclusions of an upcoming trend report from pej gruppen, which sheds new and nuanced light on the development and importance of the kitchen - both as a physical space and emotional focal point in the home.
+“The large kitchen-dining room quickly became a symbol of family togetherness, presence, and cohesion—and remains so today.
+In fact, we are seeing the kitchen taking up more and more space, while the classic living room is becoming smaller."
+This is one of the conclusions in an upcoming trend report from pej gruppen, which sheds new and nuanced light on the development and significance of the kitchen – both as a physical space and an emotional focal point in the home.

-Less screen time for your kids?
-New trend creates more room for imagination
+Less screen time for your children?
+New trend creates more space for imagination

-Here are the wishes of the confirmands: 'The ultimate mirror of what goes on inside the heads of teenagers'
+Here are the confirmands' wishes: 'The ultimate reflection of what goes on inside the minds of teenagers'

-The Wish Cloud has collected over 230,000 wishes from graduates and divided them into categories to find what most people want.
+Ønskeskyen has collected over 230,000 wishes from confirmands and divided them into categories to find what most people want.

-This football shirt tells a bigger story than just the red and white colors
+This soccer jersey tells a bigger story than just the red and white colors

-Supermarkets want to point consumers in a greener direction
+Supermarkets will steer consumers in a greener direction

-Retailers play an important role in the products we buy, and now several supermarket chains are actively trying to influence consumer choices in a more sustainable direction.
+Retail plays an important role in determining which products we buy, and now several supermarket chains are actively trying to influence consumers' choices in a more sustainable direction.

 Supermarkets will shape your habits – and that's just the beginning

-Rema 1000 has reduced the size of mince packs, while Lidl will stop selling tobacco products completely.
+Rema 1000 has made its minced meat packages smaller, while Lidl will stop selling tobacco products altogether.

 Could I drive a Ferrari now if we were open on Mondays?
-Maybe I could
+Maybe.

-The battle against store death and online shopping should not be fought on common and longer opening hours, says Oliver Mogensen, co-owner of Movino.
+The battle against store closures and online shopping should not be fought by extending opening hours, according to Oliver Mogensen, co-owner of Movino.
 Trend researchers agree with him.
 It's not about being open as much as possible.

-"I've gotten some really ugly bouquets, but I can't bring myself to say I'd rather have a bottle of wine"
+“I’ve received some really ugly bouquets, but I can’t bring myself to say that I’d rather have a bottle of wine.”

-Flowers make most people happy, but it can be hard to be a critical consumer when we give them to each other.
-Read here what's simmering under the surface.
+Flowers make most people happy, but it can be difficult to be a critical consumer when we give them to each other.
+Read here to find out what's simmering beneath the surface.

-Despite more stores: Almost nine out of ten Rema 1000 grocers sell more
+Despite more stores: Almost nine out of ten Rema 1000 grocers are selling more

-The majority of Rema 1000 franchisees saw gross profit growth in 2023 as the chain began a massive expansion.
-More stores reinforce local concept, says industry expert.
+The majority of franchisees in Rema 1000 experienced growth in gross profit in 2023, when the chain began a massive expansion.
+More stores reinforce the local concept, according to industry experts.

-In the new year, the focus is on a type of travel that has been forgotten by many for years
+In the new year, the focus will be on a type of travel that has been forgotten by many for many years.

-It's no longer about getting there fast.
-And certainly not to the heat, according to some conclusions that offer several surprises.
+It is no longer about getting there quickly.
+And certainly not to the warmth, according to some conclusions that offer several surprises.

 2024

-What will be the Christmas gift (trend) of the year?
+What will be this year's Christmas gift (trend)?
 We asked two experts

 A lot went wrong for Irma – new chain has other options

-Many of those expected to shop at the new supermarket Alma - surnamed Madmarked - are likely to be former Irma customers who lament the chain's closure.
-Thus, the new girl in the supermarket class will have to take the exam from the beginning.
+A large proportion of those expected to shop at the new Alma supermarket – which will be known as Madmarked – will probably be former Irma customers who regret the chain's closure.
+This means that the new kid on the block in the supermarket sector will be put to the test right from the start.

-Living has never been more expensive in recent times.
-Although inflation is contained, the prices of food in particular have continued to rise.
-On top of that, the contents of a wide range of packages are getting smaller without the price going down.
+It has never been more expensive to live in recent times.
+Although inflation is moderate, prices, especially for food, continue to rise.
+On top of that, the contents of many packages are becoming smaller, without the price falling accordingly.

-Consumers are buying again: Organic has taken a leap forward
+Consumers are buying again: Organic products have taken a leap forward

-After a downturn in recent years, Danish consumers' purchases of organic food increased by 13.6% in the third quarter.
-"Consumers are still spending more on travel and experiences, but some have started buying organic fruit and vegetables and dairy products again," says Louise Byg Kongsholm, who closely follows consumer trends and developments in the retail sector.
+After the downturn in recent years, Danish consumers' purchases of organic food rose by 13.6% in the third quarter.
+"Consumers are still spending most of their money on travel and experiences, but some have started buying organic fruit, vegetables, and dairy products again," says Louise Byg Kongsholm, who closely follows consumer trends and developments in the retail sector.

 Help!
 The cream puffs have shrunk!

-Ilva is cutting back: Large department stores are "a heavy ship to keep sailing"
+Ilva cuts back: Large department stores are "a heavy ship to keep afloat"

-The large department stores have been under pressure for a long time, says Louise Byg Kongsholm from pej gruppen, and the business economist sees it as natural that a company like Ilva is looking at cutting costs.
+Large department stores have been under pressure for a long time, according to Louise Byg Kongsholm from pej gruppen, and business economists see it as natural for a company like Ilva to look at cutting costs.

-Banks and experts spot surprising new consumer trend: Many Danes suffer from "stuff constipation"
+Banks and experts spot surprising new consumer trend: Many Danes suffer from "material constipation"

-Even though Danes' economic optimism is growing, consumption is not keeping up, concludes the Boston Consulting Group in a new report.
+Although Danes' economic optimism is growing, consumption is not keeping pace, concludes Boston Consulting Group in a new report.
 Experts see this as a sign of outright anti-materialism.

 September 27, 2024

-Trends and consumer behavior, making your brand visible with AI, circular and sustainable food packaging, sustainable coffee cultivation and alternative use of malt from beer brewing were just some of the topics covered at the Pej Group's food conference earlier this week.
+Trends and consumer behavior, making your brand visible with AI, circular and sustainable food packaging, sustainable coffee cultivation, and alternative uses for malt from beer brewing—these were just some of the topics discussed when the Pej Group held a conference on food earlier this week.

 September 19, 2024